Nuno-Jesus/Make-A-Make/README.md

 ```

-Variables allow you to focus your changes on one place, preventing error-prone and repeated values across your Makefile.
+Variables allow you to focus your changes on one place, preventing error-prone implementations and repeated values across your Makefile.

 Ok, pause.
-I know this is a lot to take in, let's break it in pieces.
-When running `make`:
+I know this is a lot to take in.
+Let's look into the details.When running `make`:

-1. The all rule is chosen by default to execute:
+**1.** The all rule is chosen by default to execute:

 ```Makefile
 all: $(OBJS)
 	cc main.c $(OBJS)
 ```

-2. The `OBJS` variable is expanded its values, creating multiple dependencies
+**2.** The `OBJS` variable is expanded its values, creating multiple dependencies

 ```Makefile
 all: hello.o bye.o highfive.o
 	cc main.c $(OBJS)
 ```

-3. Since in the first time the `hello.o` file doesn't exist, the Makefile will search for a rule that matches the pattern of `hello.o`.
+**3.** Since in the first time the `hello.o` file doesn't exist, the Makefile will search for a rule that matches the pattern of `hello.o`.

 ```Makefile
 %.o: %.c